 Sharon brings a passion for social justice and activism to the AHRC that began as a teenager.
 She has been deeply involved in volunteer, leadership and activist roles since moving to Arlington over 30 years ago and is a school psychologist.
 These experiences help to inform her passion for social justice, equity issues, and cultural awareness.
 Sharon believes in the AHRC’s mission as it continues to build collaborative relationships with that will continue to make Arlington a town that welcomes, appreciates, and respects all.

-Kathy Rogers has lived in Arlington for 30 years.
-For almost 20 years, she has worked at Simmons University where she serves as chief legal officer and secretary to the board of trustees.
+Kathy Rogers has lived in Arlington for 30 years and both her children graduated from the Arlington Public Schools.
+Kathy recently retired from Simmons University where she served a chief of staff, chief legal officer, and secretary to the board of trustees.
 Kathy is passionate about women’s education.
 She identifies with first-generation college students because she was one.
-She has served as an adjunct professor at Simmons teaching a course on “Unlikely Leaders,” focusing on the leadership qualities of five individuals who sought justice for themselves and others from the U.S. Supreme Court in notable civil rights cases.
+She has served as an adjunct professor at Simmons and plans to return to teaching in 2023 giving courses on individuals who sought justice for themselves and others from the U.S. Supreme Court in notable civil rights cases.
 She joined the Commission in 2019.